solidusio/solidus/api/README.md

 # solidus_api

-API contains the controllers and rabl views implementing the REST API of Solidus.
+API contains the controllers and Jbuilder views implementing the REST API of Solidus.

 ## Testing